CMuciusScaevola/Certamen-Reader/README.md

 # Certamen-Reader
 Reads Certamen questions and allows buzzing

+Relevant files for playing are in the file Download.zip

 Currently only contains Advanced level rounds

 Flashcard feature is not as good as online ones such as Anki, but it mostly functions and does basic spaced repetition.